Parents & Families

 (Q) What help is available for my student if s/he can't decide on a major?

 A: Eastern's Office of Talent & Career Development offers individual career counseling specifically for helping students choose a major.
 During the fall semester, we host the Meet Your Majors Fair (required for all first-years) to connect students with faculty.
-We also offer online interest surveys and career exploration tools to help students discover areas of interest and what majors might pair well with those areas.
+We also offer career exploration tools to help students discover areas of interest and what majors might pair well with those areas.